Blog Post

 Common Pitch Deck Mistakes

 Skipping the traction slide is the other common killer.
 Even pre-revenue companies can show evidence of demand.
 Leaving this slide out signals that you have nothing to show.
 Vague market sizing does similar damage.
-Top-down TAM numbers without a clear path to the addressable segment tell investors you have not done the homework.
+Top-down TAM numbers without a clear path to the addressable segment tell investors you haven't done the homework.

 Some decks bury the business model on slide 10.
 Investors want to know how you make money by slide 7.
-And overdesigned slides are more common than you would expect.
+And overdesigned slides are more common than you'd expect.
 A clean, readable deck beats a designer deck with too much visual noise.
 Content clarity matters more than graphic polish at seed stage.

 Auto-Generate Your Pitch Deck